DATA-606-SPRING-2023-THU/mercy_data606/docs/README.md

-## you can see the draft proposal in the Draft_proposal.md file
+## you can see the project draft proposal in the Draft_proposal.md file